FilecoinFoundationWeb/filecoin-foundation/apps/ff-site/src/content/blog/decentralize-your-data-store-it-with-filecoin.md

 seo:
   twitter:
     card: summary
-  description: "The future of storage isn’t just about where data lives –– it’s
+  description: The future of storage isn’t just about where data lives –– it’s
     also about who controls it.
-Filecoin puts that power back in your hands –– redefining data ownership in the digital age."
+Filecoin puts that power back in your hands –– redefining data ownership in the digital age.
 ---
 ## Your Data.
 Your Choice.
 Your Control

 The future of storage isn’t just about where data lives –– it’s also about who controls it.
 Filecoin puts that power back in your hands –– redefining data ownership in the digital age.